-- 2. The Service has an extensive range of business continuity and risk management plans to ensure effective delivery of a Fire and Rescue Service under a variety of adverse circumstances, which includes how it would operate during a viral pandemic. - 3.
+- 2. This report was previously received by the Policy and Resources Committee at their meeting on 16 September 2020 when it was agreed that the Fire Authority should also receive a copy. - 3.
+The Service has an extensive range of business continuity and risk management plans to ensure the effective delivery of a Fire and Rescue Service under a variety of adverse circumstances, which includes how it would operate during a viral pandemic. - 4.
 Prior to Covid 19 this plan was developed on assumptions relating to pandemic influenza (flu), and was based upon the response to the 2010 UK wide swine flu outbreak.
-With knowledge of a new emerging viral outbreak in China in December 2019 the Service, in conjunction with West Mercia Local Resilience Forum (LRF) partners, began to review these plans and the Service's Strategic Risk Register was updated accordingly; however these plans required some prompt and significant alterations as the true nature of the Covid 19 outbreak began to emerge. - 4.
-The Covid related planning was all undertaken throughout February 2020, alongside a prolonged and severe flooding event.
-In late February the Strategic Coordinating Group (SCG), led by the LRF with strategic multi-agency partners, had been in operation due to the flood related activity and was then combined with a Covid briefing at the same time.
+With knowledge of a new emerging viral outbreak in China in December 2019 the Service, in conjunction with West Mercia Local Resilience Forum (LRF) and partners, began to review these plans, and the Service's Strategic Risk Register was updated accordingly; however these plans required some prompt and significant alterations as the true nature of the Covid 19 outbreak began to emerge. - 5.
+The Covid related pre-planning was undertaken throughout February 2020, alongside a prolonged and severe flooding event.
+In late February the Strategic Coordinating Group (SCG), led by the LRF with a range of strategic multi-agency partners, had already been in operation due to the flood related activity.
+This flood related SCG was then combined with a Covid briefing at the same time.
 As the flooding related events began to subside the SCG continued as a Covid specific arrangement, and is still currently in operation.